 The Cassini UVIS High Speed Photometer is primarily used to probe the structure of Saturn's rings by observing the intensity of starlight from a star as it is occulted by the rings.
 Occultations of stars by Saturn's moons have also been observed by the HSP and have detected the plume and jets of water vapor emitted from vents on Enceladus.
 These data are discussed in section 6.4.
 The raw data consist of a time series of photometric measurements of the star.
 If the rings are optically thick, less starlight reaches the HSP and the data values are low; conversely, if the ring is optically thin, more starlight reaches the HSP and the data values are correspondingly high.
-To make use of the HSP ring occultation data and convert the measured signal into a quantity that describes the rings (that is, the location in ring coordinates of the source of each measured point must be determined).
+To make use of the HSP ring occultation data and convert the measured signal into a quantity that describes the ring properties, the time series must be transformed to a geometric space in the plane of the rings (that is, the location in ring coordinates of the source of each measured point must be determined).
 In addition, effects such as changing instrumental sensitivity and background light sources must be taken into account to get a properly calibrated measure of ring optical depth.
 In this chapter I discuss the geometric and photometric corrections made to convert raw UVIS ring stellar occultation data to a profile of the ring's optical depth as a function of position in the ring plane.